GSA/challenges-and-prizes/_challenges/1085-veterans-employment-challenge.md

 <li>Solvers must not use DOL, VA, DOD, or other government logos or official seals in the submissions and must not otherwise give an appearance of Federal government endorsement.</li>
  <li>Submission details to <a href="mailto:VETS.Challenge2020@dol.gov" target="_blank" rel="noopener">VETS.Challenge2020@dol.gov</a>: </li>
 <ul>
- <li>The sender must be the same Official Representative who submitted the entry for the Solver team in Phase I</li>
+ <li>The sender must be the same Official Representative who submitted the entry for the Solver team in Phase I.</li>
-<li>Title the email subject line “Job Matching Challenge Phase II Wireframe”</li>
+<li>Title the email subject line “Job Matching Challenge Phase II Wireframe”.</li>
-<li>The wireframe may be included as either an attachment or a link in the body of an email to a clickable website.</li>
+<li>The wireframe must be included as either an attachment or a link in the body of an email to a clickable website.</li>
 <li>The wireframe can be accompanied by a document (no more than 5 pages if a document, or could be built into the wireframe) summarizing how user feedback in the rapid testing sessions was incorporated into the overall design.</li>
  </ul>
  </ul>